LOLAPPS-Project/LOLAPPS/README.md

 # Living off the Land Applications
 LOLAPPS is a compendium of applications that can be used to carry out day-to-day exploitation.

 Kind of like the cousin of LOLBAS and GTFObins.
-Sometimes you might struggle to find built-in binaries to exploit and LOLAPPS is meant to be a supplementary resource for identifying native functionality in applications that can be used to the hacker's advantage, both third-party and from within.
+Sometimes you might struggle to common binaries to exploit and LOLAPPS is meant to be a supplementary resource for identifying native functionality in applications that can be used to the hacker's advantage, both third-party and from within.